 We know there is a government in India at the Center and State levels.
 But there is another important system for local governance.
 The foundation of the present local self-government in India was laid by the Panchayati Raj System (1992).

 But the history of Panchayati Raj starts from the self-sufficient and self-governing village communities.
 In the time of the Rig-Veda (1700 BC), evidence suggests that self-governing village bodies called ‘sabhas’ existed.
-With the passage of time, these bodies became panchayats (council of five persons).
+With time, these bodies became panchayats (councils of five persons).

 Panchayats were functional institutions of grassroots governance in almost every village.
 They endured the rise and fall of empires in the past, to the current highly structured system.